 - We expect central banks to quickly normalize policy.
 We see a higher risk of the Federal Reserve slamming the brakes on the economy to deal with supply-driven inflation after raising rates for the first time since the pandemic. - The Fed has projected a large and rapid increase in rates over the next two years.
 We see the Fed delivering on its projected rate path this year but then pausing to evaluate the effects on growth. - Normalization means that central banks are unlikely to come to the rescue to halt a growth slowdown by cutting rates.
 The risk of inflation expectations becoming unanchored has increased as inflation becomes more persistent. - We believe the eventual sum total of rate hikes will be historically low, given the level of inflation.
 DM central banks have already demonstrated they are more tolerant of inflation. - The Bank of England hiked rates for a third time but signaled that it may pause policy normalization on concerns about the growth outlook from spiraling energy costs.
-This is the bind other central banks will likely face this year. - The European Central Bank has also struck a hawkish tone, planning to wind down asset purchases and leaving the door open for a rate increase later this year.
-We expect it to adopt a flexible stance in practice given the material hit to growth we see from higher energy prices. - Investment implication: We prefer equities over fixed income and overweight inflation-linked bonds.
+This is the bind other central banks will likely face this year. - The European Central Bank confirmed plans to wind down asset purchases in the third quarter and raise rates some time afterward.
+We expect it to go slowly given the material hit to growth we see from higher energy prices. - Investment implication: We prefer equities over fixed income and overweight inflation-linked bonds.